daycry/restserver/README.md

 	> php spark restserver:publish
     > php spark settings:publish

-This command will copy a config file to your app namespace Then you can adjust it to your needs.
+This command will copy a config file to your app namespace.
+Then you can adjust it to your needs.
 By default file will be present in `app/Config/RestServer.php`.

     > php spark migrate -all

 This command create rest server tables in your database.

+If you want load and Example Seed you can use this command.

+    >php spark db:seed Daycry\RestServer\Database\Seeds\ExampleSeeder

 More information about install doctrine: https://github.com/daycry/doctrine